SatrioBayu/Coolyeah/README.md

 </div>
 <br />

-This project was created using PHP, CodeIgniter 4 (FrameWork), PhpMyAdmin (Database) .
+This project was created using PHP, CodeIgniter 4 (Framework), PhpMyAdmin (Database) .

 ### Built With